Mirror in the Sun

-Mirror in the Sun is a Nigerian soap opera written and produced by Lola Fani-Kayode in collaboration with the production company, Cine kraft Ltd. The show aired on the Nigerian Television Authority network service every Sunday from January 1984 to January 1986.
+Mirror in the Sun is a Nigerian soap opera written and produced by Lola Fani-Kayode in collaboration with the production company, Cine kraft Ltd. The show aired on NTA Network every Sunday from January 1984 to January 1986.
 During its run, a total of 52 episodes were aired.
 The show was popular and successful in Nigeria where it attracted a large TV audience during its run.